karlpodesta/azure-batch-hpc-lab/README.md

 ## 1. Introduction

 ### 1.1  The Lab
 This is a technical lab to help you get started with Azure Batch.
-You will log in to Azure, initiate Azure Batch, and run a few jobs.
+You will log in to Azure, initiate Azure Batch, and run a sample job.
 You will learn about some of the different methods for doing this, and some of the different jobs you could run.
 You will also learn where to get more information, and how to dig deeper for your particular use case.
 The Lab should take approx 90 minutes to complete.

 Please share any thoughts, feedback, or improvements - this is a work in progress, and we want to make sure it helps you to get started in the right way with Azure Batch!